KohakuBlueleaf/LyCORIS/README.md

 [![Discord!](https://i.imgur.com/A8tOvFS.jpg)](https://discord.gg/VtTFKrj9gJ)

-**If you want to check more in-depth experiments result and discussion for LyCORIS, you can check our [paper](https://arxiv.org/abs/2309.14859)**
+**If you want to check more in-depth experiment results and discussions for LyCORIS, you can check our [paper](https://arxiv.org/abs/2309.14859)**

 ## Algorithm Overview